Stephen Timms: Murder attempt

-On 14 May 2010, Timms was approached by 21-year-old female Islamist extremist Roshonara Choudhry, during a constituency surgery at the Beckton Globe Library in Kingsford Way, Beckton, East London.
-Choudhry stabbed Timms twice in the abdomen with a 15 cm (6-inch) kitchen knife, before being disarmed.
+On 14 May 2010, Timms was approached by 21-year-old female Islamist extremist Roshonara Choudhry, during a constituency surgery at the Beckton Globe Library in Kingsford Way in Beckton.
+Choudhry stabbed Timms twice in the abdomen with a 15cm (6-inch) kitchen knife, before being disarmed.
 She stated that she had been influenced by watching sermons of Anwar al-Awlaki, a leader of al-Qaeda in the Arabian Peninsula, and that her attack was to punish Timms for voting for the Iraq War, and seek revenge for the Iraqi people.

-He suffered "potentially life-threatening" wounds—lacerations to his liver and a perforation to his stomach.
+He suffered "potentially life-threatening" wounds, including lacerations to his liver and a perforation to his stomach.
 Timms underwent emergency surgery at the Royal London Hospital, from which he was discharged on 19 May.

 On 2 November 2010, Choudhry was found guilty of Timms' attempted murder.
 She was subsequently sentenced to life imprisonment with a minimum term of 15 years.
 After the court case, Timms said he was not bitter, but that forgiveness was not possible because his attacker showed no remorse.
 He has since sought the banning of incendiary material on popular internet sites "to protect other vulnerable young people from going down the same road."
 YouTube removed some videos of al-Awlaki within hours of the sentence.

-After the murder of David Amess, Timms said in parliament that he would like to meet Choudhry, so "he can finally forgive her".
+Following the 2021 murder of David Amess, Timms said in parliament that he would like to meet Choudhry, so "he can finally forgive her".